Chelsi-create/Chelsi-create/README.md

 - 🌱 I’m currently learning **Docker, Kubernetes, AWS**

-- 👯 I’m looking to collaborate on **Nothing as of now, but I'm interested if you have an amazing idea!**
+- 👯 **I'm interested in collaborating if you have an amazing idea!**

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/Chelsi-create)

-- 💬 Ask me about **Machine Learning, Natural Language Processing, Flask, Django, Angular, React, AWS, Google Firebase, Data Structures and Algorithms**
+- 💬 Ask me about **LLM Agents, Responsible AI, Inference Optimization, Flask, Django, Angular, React, AWS, Google Firebase, Data Structures and Algorithms**

 - 📫 How to reach me **chelsiworld@gmail.com**